MarbleBag/NexusVault-Java/nexusvault/docs/README.md

 Provides a mean to read .index and .archive files.

 ### Currently supported

 * reading .index files
 * reading .archive files
 * file-system for .index file
 * extraction of data from an archive in association with its index-file

+* files which have the ending '.lua', '.xml' or '.ttf' do not need any converter and can be directly exported with UTF16 encoding

 ## Getting Started